confluentinc/live-labs/connectors-mongodb/README.md

 1. Type **stock_trades** as the Topic name and hit **Create with defaults**.

+1. When prompted to create a schema, click "Skip"

 ---

 ## <a name="step6"></a>Step 6: Create a Datagen Source connector